nidjo-was-taken/battle-pet-tamers/readme.md

 ## Overview and Runtime Flow

-- The addon anchors itself via the root frame `BattlePetDailyTamer` declared in `Frames.xml`.
+- The addon anchors itself via the root frame `BattlePetTamers` declared in `Frames.xml`.
 This frame serves as the namespace and central event dispatcher.
 - Initialization occurs in `Main.lua`:
-  - `tamer:PLAYER_LOGIN()` initializes `BattlePetDailyTamerSettings` and registers the Map Data Provider and the tracking button if `Blizzard_WorldMap` is loaded.
+  - `tamer:PLAYER_LOGIN()` initializes `BattlePetTamersSettings` and registers the Map Data Provider and the tracking button if `Blizzard_WorldMap` is loaded.
 Otherwise it waits for `ADDON_LOADED` to add them.
-- The Map Data Provider (`BattlePetDailyTamerDataProviderMixin`) in `Map.lua` owns the lifecycle for paw pins: on map change/refresh it clears pins and repopulates according to data plus settings.
+- The Map Data Provider (`BattlePetTamersDataProviderMixin`) in `Map.lua` owns the lifecycle for paw pins: on map change/refresh it clears pins and repopulates according to data plus settings.
-- Paws are clickable map pins (`BattlePetDailyTamerPinTemplate`), with tooltip support handled in `Tooltip.lua`.
+- Paws are clickable map pins (`BattlePetTamersPinTemplate`), with tooltip support handled in `Tooltip.lua`.
 A custom tooltip frame (`MapTooltip`) floats beside the mouse cursor while hovering over paw pins.
 - A custom tracking button and menu are defined in `Frames.xml` and implemented in `Options.lua`.

 Mermaid flow of the high-level lifecycle: